Solomon Kvirkvelia

+He has been twice named as Footballer of the Year in Georgia.

 Club career

 Rubin Kazan

-After spending a season with Zenit Saint Petersburg, Kvirkvelia joined another Russian club, FC Rubin Kazan in 2011.
-He made his Russian Premier League debut for FC Rubin Kazan on 22 July 2011 in a game against FC Terek Grozny.
+After spending a season with Zenit Saint Petersburg, Kvirkvelia joined another Russian club, Rubin Kazan in 2011.
+He made his Russian Premier League debut for Rubin Kazan on 22 July 2011 in a game against FC Terek Grozny.

 Lokomotiv Moscow

-In February 2017, FC Rubin Kazan and Lokomotiv Moscow agreed a loan deal for Kvirkvelia until the end of the season.
-Kvirkvelia became a regular member of the team, participating 12 games until the end of the season.
+In February 2017, Rubin Kazan and Lokomotiv Moscow agreed a loan deal for Kvirkvelia until the end of the 2016–17 season.
+Kvirkvelia became a regular member of the team, participating 12 games until the end of the 2016–17 season.
 Lokomotiv won Russian Cup during this season, which was the first title for the Georgian with his new club.

 On 30 June 2017, he moved to Lokomotiv on a permanent basis, signing a four-year contract.

 Loan to Rotor Volgograd

 On 20 August 2020, he joined Rotor Volgograd on loan for the 2020–21 season.

+Move to Ukraine

+In October 2021, Kvirkvelia moved to the Ukrainian Premier League side Metalist 1925, although his tenure was abruptly ended due to Russian invasion of Ukraine.

 Gagra

-On 8 April 2022, Kvirkvelia returned to Georgia and signed with Gagra.
+On 8 April 2022, Kvirkvelia returned to Georgia and signed with Gagra, the first Georgian club in his career.